complete-dope/complete-dope.github.io/_posts/2025-01-26-JS-Event-Loop.md

 so we queue the taks and run that in a step

 ## Event loop
-Runs around CPU in an efficient manner
+Runs around CPU in an efficient manner, tasks get schedules it picks up efficiently completes it Each application / Main process has its own event loop

 ### Task Queue
 When we queue a task, the event loop takes a detour, browser says to event loop I have got a job for you to run .. event loop says add it to my to-do list